 The protein encoded by this gene belongs to the cyclic nucleotide phosphodiesterase (PDE) family, and PDE4 subfamily.
 This PDE hydrolyzes the second messenger, cAMP, which is a regulator and mediator of a number of cellular responses to extracellular signals.
 Thus, by regulating the cellular concentration of cAMP, this protein plays a key role in many important physiological processes.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene.[provided by RefSeq, Jul 2011]

 GeneCards Summary for PDE4C Gene

-PDE4C (Phosphodiesterase 4C, CAMP-Specific) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include 3,5-cyclic-AMP phosphodiesterase activity.
-An important paralog of this gene is PDE7A.
+PDE4C (Phosphodiesterase 4C) is a Protein Coding gene.
+Diseases associated with PDE4C include Acrodysostosis.
+Among its related pathways are ADP signalling through P2Y purinoceptor 12 and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-AMP phosphodiesterase activity.
+An important paralog of this gene is ENSG00000285188.